 Extend Your Trip: To best understand Bay Area wine country, we suggest extending your trip to Sonoma.
 The two valleys are parallel to each other but, where Napa is like the Hollywood glam of California wine regions, Sonoma is a local food lover’s delight.
 Head to the town of Sonoma for historic feels or to Healdsburg for rustic chic.

 For Coastal Enclaves: Monterey Peninsula

-If you'd prefer to head to the coast, make your way from San Francisco down the Pacific Coast Highway and onto the Monterey Peninsula.
+If you’d prefer to head to the coast, do a California road trip to the Monterey Peninsula.
 The three main towns are Monterey, Pacific Grove, and Carmel-By-The-Sea and each is distinct.
 Go to Monterey for the famed aquarium and a fishing history so rich Steinbeck espoused it.
 Head to Pacific Grove for sleepy beach vibes.
 Or go to Carmel-By-The Sea for fairytale cottages, boutiques, wine tasting rooms, and great local food.

 Extend Your Trip: If you have time, do a day trip to the Santa Cruz or Santa Lucia highlands wine regions.
 Or head south into Big Sur for a day trip or to drive the California coast.